pulumi/pulumi-hugo/themes/default/content/blog/devops-ai-developer-future--pulumi-user-group-tech-talks/index.md

 DevOps significantly impacts all stages of the development and operations lifecycle.
 It has helped break silos and optimize to increase developer velocity and productivity, creating a positive impact on the ops side.

 AI assists DevOps teams to refine their operations by detecting inefficiencies and triggering warnings as soon as issues appear.
-This technology also enables real-time observation of systems and applications, permitting prompt actions from the operations personnel, resulting in minimized downtime.
+This technology also enables real-time observation of systems and applications, permitting prompt actions from operations personnel and minimizing downtime.

 AI-driven automation can also help the software development process with code generation.
 The Operations teams from both departments quickly pinpoint any issues in their workflows while speeding up decision-making processes.